Firestone Firehawk GT Tire Review & Rating

 - Would like to see a bit more wet/winter traction

 The Firehawk GT provides excellent dry traction, acceleration and braking.
-We would say that it is among some of the best tires in this class in this area.
-Wet and winter handling could be a touch better, but it is still acceptable.
+We would say that it is among some of the better tires in this class in this area.
+Wet and winter handling are so-so and could be a touch better, but still acceptable.
 Cornering performance and overall stability is very good, and the steering is responsive at all speeds.

 While the ride is pretty comfortable for this type of tire, we would like to see less road noise.
 It’s nothing that you can’t get rid of by turning up the radio, but it is a little more pronounced than models from Michelin, Bridgestone, etc.

-Overall, we rank this model in the middle of the pack for high performance all-season tires.
+Overall, we rank this model in the lower to middle of the pack for high performance all-season tires.
+You may want to consider other tires like the Michelin Pilot Sport A/S3 Plus or Firestone’s own Firehawk AS as better options.

 What Vehicles Will The Firehawk GT Fit?